by Hoala Greevy Founder CEO of Paubox

 That basic business strategy and key to patient engagement is missing from many healthcare organizations because of the lack of a real solution.

-After twelve months of diligent research and listening to customer feedback, I’m happy to say we intend to fulfill this unmet need in the market.
+After twelve months of diligent research and listening to customer feedback, I’m happy to say we intend to fulfill this unmet need in the market with Project Orca, which allows you to segment and send secure emails using your patient data to drive more engagement and results.
+All while staying HIPAA compliant.